 Before uploading a PDF ask yourself, “What is this for?”

 If the document is something participatory in nature (like a registration form or an athletics liability waiver) why not make it a form?
-Finalsite Forms Manager both increases accessibility and usability because it maintains full functionality across all platforms, allowing users to submit responses from any device and earning you brownie points because -- let’s face it -- nobody wants to download a PDF, fill it out by hand, and scan it back over to the school or worse yet, pop into your school office for a paper application.
+Finalsite Forms both increases accessibility and usability because it maintains full functionality across all platforms, allowing users to submit responses from any device and earning you brownie points because -- let’s face it -- nobody wants to download a PDF, fill it out by hand, and scan it back over to the school or worse yet, pop into your school office for a paper application.

-For popular content like lunch menus, rather than constantly re-uploading and replacing the new PDF with the current schedule, using Finalsite Calander Manager allows you to take advantage of composer’s C.O.P.E (click once publish anywhere) technology.
+For popular content like lunch menus, rather than constantly re-uploading and replacing the new PDF with the current schedule, using Finalsite Calander Manager allows you to take advantage of Composer’s C.O.P.E (click once publish anywhere) technology.
 Users can create modular calendars which automatically publish changes made anywhere the element would appear on their website.
 This is also applicable to any such document which may be cyclical in nature, such as athletic schedules or monthly newsletters.

 One useful alternative to PDFs is the accordion element.
 It’s ideal for PDFs which contain similar content, as it eliminates the need for excessive scrolling while organizing information into an easily searchable panel which is totally screen reader compatible and easily navigable.
-This is great for items such as curriculum guides, seen in use here on finalsite client Simsbury Public Schools' website.
+This is great for items such as curriculum guides, seen in use here on Fiinalsite client Simsbury Public Schools' website.

 If you’d like to learn some strategies for increasing PDF Accessibility, this on-demand webinar Making PDFs Accessible and Modern PDF Alternatives is an excellent resource.